McDonald’s Recipes

 Directions

-• Combine wet and dry gently.
-Fold in cranberries.
+• Combine wet and dry; fold in berries.

 Notes